Virginia Dem caught tampering with voting site gets earful on 'fair elections' from police officer

 "I think what y'all need to do, is after I deal with you here, is go back and fix those signs," the officer tells Hurst and Frentress.

-"You gotta resort to doing this, instead of doing a fair election?" the officer adds, which Hurst begins pushing back on.
+"You gotta resort to doing this, instead of doing a fair election?" the officer adds, which Hurst begins pushing back.

 Hurst then defends tampering with the signs as something "everybody over on the other side of the mountain does."